FIND A STORYTELLER

 Just imagine children and adults alike, fully engaged- learning, laughing, and participating actively in performances and workshops.
 That’s my style...getting people of ALL AGES participating together to enjoy the wonders and benefits of storytelling.
 I’ve been telling and teaching storytelling here in New Mexico and across the country for 25 years and my passion is undiminished.
 I draw from a large repertoire of tales from around the world to bring your listeners programs designed to fit almost any theme.
 I also draw on my background as a camp director, naturalist and traveler, and season my stories with a heart-full dose of respect for the earth and other cultures.
 In addition to performance storytelling, with my partner Liz Mangual, I offer workshops and residencies that address improving school climate, oral language development and strengthening families through family storytelling experiences.
 Phone: 505-306-4476

 Ever since I hid under the kitchen table to eavesdrop on the colorful characters that populated my childhood, I’ve been in love with stories.
-I’m a bilingual storyteller with years of experience working with children and families, from inner cities to rural villages.
-That’s diversity!
+I am a bilingual storyteller with years of working with children and families, from inner cities to rural villages.
 I tell stories that capture the whole range of human experience, from funny and foolish to serious and mysterious.
-I’ve traveled from coast to coast offering library programs in hundreds of communities.
-My school residency programs, and family storytelling workshops, have won several literacy awards.
-Even more rewarding to me is the joy I see on children’s faces as they listen and learn to tell stories themselves.
-Phone: 505-514-5471
+I’ve traveled from coast to coast-offering library programs and workshops in hundreds of communities.
+In partnership with fellow storyteller and husband Bob Kanegis, our school residency programs were designated one of five exemplary programs by the NM Public Education Dept. 2008-2013.
+Most rewarding for me as a storyteller, is the joy I see on children’s faces as they listen and learn to tell stories themselves.
+Phone: 505-514-5471.

 Phyllis Bergman Contact Phyllis